-Independent Regulator to safeguard English clubs
+Independent regulator to safeguard English clubs

 Fair Game, a band of clubs campaigning to improve football governance, described the announcement as an “historic moment for football”.

-"(The IREF) represents a real chance to end the cycle of overspending and mismanagement that has plagued our National Game and threatened the very existence of our clubs," Fair Game CEO Niall Couper said in a statement.
+“It represents a real chance to end the cycle of overspending and mismanagement that has plagued our national game and threatened the very existence of our clubs,” Fair Game chief executive Niall Couper said in a statement.

 “Right now clubs like Sheffield Wednesday, Reading and Scunthorpe United are staring into the abyss.

-"Reckless spending, disconnect between clubs and their communities, and lip service to equality standards must be consigned to the rubbish bin of history," he added.
+“Reckless spending, disconnect between clubs and their communities, and lip service to equality standards must be consigned to the rubbish bin of history.

 “This transformation can only be achieved if the regulator has the teeth and resources to deliver.”